 Basic black and white photographic paper can be found for about $20 for 25 sheets.
 You do not use any chemicals and you do not process the paper like you would a typical print, so the paper is all you need.
 Be sure to keep the paper closed and in the light-proof bag inside the cardboard sleeve at all times, or your paper will be ruined!

 Finally, please make sure your cameras do not become trash!
-Attach them securely when they are placed in a non-destructive manner, and make sure you retrieve them promptly.
+Attach them securely in a non-destructive manner when they are placed, and make sure you retrieve them promptly.

 Instructions